Potomac Edison EV Driven FAQ

 - For the EV Driven - Off-Peak Rewards program, you will receive a MasterCard e-gift card with your quarterly earnings 4-6 weeks after the end of each quarter (March 31, June 30, Sep.
 30, Dec.
 31).

-- Which EV chargers qualify for the program?
+- Does my charging equipment qualify for the program?

-Please see the chart below for eligible charging equipment.
+To qualify for the program you must own an eligible charger listed below.
 Your charger must be installed and activated with Wi-Fi connectivity prior to enrollment.

 - Is my JuiceBox eligible to participate?

 Eligible Models include the JuiceBox 32 and the JuiceBox 40.
 Units sold prior to October 2018 will not be eligible to participate in the TOU program.
 Units sold thereafter should be eligible, but may need to receive remote firmware upgrades, if those have not been received previously.
 Reset your WiFi connection to ensure the latest firmware version is received.
 To do so, please follow the instructions for the model JuiceBox you are using.

 - How can I find out more about eligible chargers?